The Ryan White Center for Pediatric Infectious Diseases and Global Health

 Megan McHenry, MD, has cross-cultural research that focuses on global child health with a particular interest in neurodevelopment in children born to HIV-infected mothers and implementation science.

 Alka Khaitan, MD, has research that involves pediatric HIV, T-cell immunology, and global child health.
 Her work contributes to the understanding of severe and lasting immune disruptions associated with HIV disease progression in children despite successful antiretroviral treatment.
+Dr. Khaitan co-leads the DISCOVER study, which investigates the development of immunity after SARS-CoV-2 exposure and recovery in both children and adults in Indiana.

 Pediatrics Research Blog